matplinta/ecommerce-reports-prefect/README.md

 - Variable `sheet-id` being a string with sheet-id from Google Sheets
 - Variable `worksheet-name` [optional] - worksheet name, defaults to "Dane"

+#### Postgres

+- Secret `psql-db-url` containing db uri of the postgres database.

+#### Misc

+- Variable  `timezone-pytz-str` containing the pytz timezone string.
+Defaults to "Europe/Warsaw"
+- Variable `baselinker-order-status-ids-to-ignore` containing a list of ids in integers of statuses which should be globally ignored during data collection from Baselinker
+- Variable `apilo-order-status-ids-to-ignore` containing a list of ids in integers of statuses which should be globally ignored during data collection from Apilo

 ## Running and scheduling the flows